pranavsinghpatil/SCARF/docs/tech/python.md

-# Python in Readify
+# Python in SCARF

 **Why Python?**
 Python is the undisputed king of AI and Data Science.
-For Readify, it is the glue that binds OCR (PaddlePaddle), LLMs (API calls), and Web Serving (FastAPI) together.
+For SCARF, it is the glue that binds OCR (PaddlePaddle), LLMs (API calls), and Web Serving (FastAPI) together.

 ## 🚀 Advanced Techniques Used